International mediator for dispute and conflict resolution – neutral expert cultural negotiation services

 • International defense contractor mediation services

-• Government to government mediation services
+• Government to government mediation service

 • International political and military relations mediations